Donquixot-Doflamingo/100DaysOfJava/Day 27/README.md

 ## Day 27

-### Started learning about Recursions and Strating assignment
+### Started learning about Recursions and Starting assignment

 * Print the sum of the elements present in the number
 * Remove a paricular character in he sring